 Most servers on most VPNs are blocked outright by Netflix.
 Depending on the VPN, however, temporary access can be maintained by deploying new and unknown IP addresses.
 This varies greatly between services, of course, but the end result is that sometimes you can access Netflix in the browser (and sometimes the app) through new servers or old IPs.
 All you have to do is try to connect and see if you can get lucky.

 ExpressVPN keeps surprisingly reliable access to Netflix, both in the browser and through the Netflix app.
-It’s not perfect, however, which is why you should try out alternatives or use the tips below to restore access to your streams.
+It’s not perfect, however, which is why you should use the tips below or try out alternatives to restore access to your streams.

 The best way to restore VPN access to Netflix is to switch servers.
 It doesn’t have to be in another country or region, either.
 Often different servers in the same location can access Netflix while others can’t.
 If you get the dreaded proxy error from Netflix, move through the ExpressVPN server list, connect, then reload the Netflix page to see if it works.
 With a little patience you can land a fast working server in the country of your choosing.
 For a smooth experience you can always get on a live chat with the support team — they’ll deliver asap.